real-jame/realjame/content/notes/2024-03-14-simple-layout-thoughts.md

 date: 2024-3-14
 published: true
 ---
-I think it's kinda funny that I am motivated to make this alternate version, but not to actually write posts.
+I think it's kinda funny that I am motivated to make this alternate version, but not to actually write posts.<!--more-->

 That's what I was thinking while making it: ok, I can access this site from anywhere.
 But what is there to read?